-Follow along with the video below or print out the workout so you can fit in your daily sweat session anytime, anywhere — even without an internet connection.
-The entire thing only takes 10 minutes to complete.
-You'll warm up for one minute, push yourself in the main workout for eight minutes, and then finish up with a one-minute cool down.
+Follow along with the video below anytime, anywhere.
+The entire routine only takes 10 minutes to complete.
+You'll warm up for one minute, push yourself for eight minutes, then finish with a one-minute cool down.

-Of course, you're more than welcome to repeat the entire circuit as many times as it takes to get your heart pounding and your muscles burning (two to three times through is ideal if you're using this as a standalone workout).
-But if you're just starting out or getting back into fitness, once through is definitely enough to effect some serious results.
-After all, something is better than nothing.
+You can repeat the entire circuit as many times as you'd like to up the challenge, but two to three times through is ideal if you're using this as a standalone workout.
+If you're just starting out or getting back into fitness, once through is plenty to get you on the path to serious results.

 - 10 jumping jacks

 - Start with your feet together, hands at your side.

 - Jump your feet out to the sides as you bring your arms overhead.

 - Jump back to start.